Kong/docs.konghq.com/app/konnect/private-connections/aws-privatelink.md

 ---
 title: Create a private connection with AWS PrivateLink
-subtitle: Connect your Data Plane to your Konnect Control Plane with a private connection through PrivateLink to stay compliant and save data transfer costs.
+subtitle: Connect your data plane to your Konnect control plane with a private connection to stay compliant and save data transfer costs.
 content-type: reference
 ---